ake-persson/etcdtool/README.md

-# Etcd-Export/Import
+# Etcd-Export/Import/Validate

-Export/Import Etcd directory as JSON/YAML/TOML.
+Export/Import Etcd directory as JSON/YAML/TOML, and validate directory using JSON schema.

 # Use cases